Archive | Uncategorized RSS feed for this archive

 You know, as funny as these stories are, they are really only funny after the fact.
 Imagine being the person who had to fight with an insurance agency about a claim.
 What if the man who had a house fall on his car was never compensated, despite being insured?
 We wouldn’t be laughing then.

-At Bennett and Porter Insurance, we’re here to make sure that you’re taken care of.
+At Arizona Capital Insurance we’re here to make sure that you’re taken care of.
 We don’t work for insurance agencies, we work for you.
-And whether your accident or claim is straightforward and you get compensated by your insurance agency right away, or it’s something that needs a little bit more time and investigating, we are here for you.
+And whether your accident or claim is straightforward and you get compensated right away, or it’s something that needs a little bit more time and investigating, we are here for you.

 We found these stories at: http://www.businessballs.com/insuranceclaims.htm